nortikin/sverchok/docs/panels.rst

   combination often", so that later you can start with this preset and add some nodes to it or tweak it somehow.

+There are some presets distributed with Sverchok itself.
+You can not edit or remove such presets from Blender's UI.
+Such presets are marked with a word ``[standard]`` in tooltips of corresponding buttons in the Presets panel.

 Panel Buttons
 -------------